 - Combine water and lemonade and heat until hot, either on the stovetop or in the microwave.

 - Steep tea bags in the hot lemonade tea mixture for 2-3 minutes.
 Remove tea bags.

 - Pour into a mug, add in honey and peppermint extract.
 Stir to combine.

 - Enjoy warm.

-I like the addition of the peppermint extract.
+- I like the addition of the peppermint extract.
 It works to decongest.
-Leave it out of you don't like that extra bit of mint.
+Leave it out if you don't like that extra bit of mint.

 Amount Per Serving: Calories: 191Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 17mgCarbohydrates: 49gFiber: 3gSugar: 45gProtein: 2g